- Written by Dr.Mehmet Demircioglu

-Do not put antibiotic ointment on a transplanted area unless your clinic has told you to use that exact product on that exact area.
-A thin film on a small donor wound is very different from covering the recipient area with an over-the-counter cream because the grafts look dry, white, yellow, red, or crusted.
+Do not put antibiotic ointment on the transplanted area unless your clinic has told you to use that exact product on that exact area.
+A thin film on a small donor wound is very different from covering the recipient area with a pharmacy cream because the grafts look dry, white, yellow, red, or crusted.

-Treat this as a healing decision, not as ordinary first aid.
+Treat ointment as a medical instruction, not ordinary first aid.
 The recipient area contains newly placed grafts.
 The donor area contains many small extraction wounds.
 A cream, ointment, antiseptic foam, moisturizer, or home remedy can help in the right situation, but it can also trap moisture, soften scabs too much, irritate the skin, hide infection signs, or delay proper review if it is used randomly.

 Ointment can feel tempting after surgery